-The General Permit requires inspection of all stormwater management facilities at a minimum once per year.
-In addition to the annual inspections, the Virginia Stormwater Management Program and regulations require a stormwater facility inspection after any storm event that exceeds the principal spillway, or more specifically, whenever the emergency spillway is engaged.
+The General Permit requires inspection of all stormwater management facilities at a minimum of once per year.
+In addition to the annual inspections, the Virginia Stormwater Management Program and regulations require a stormwater facility inspection after any storm event that exceeds the principal spillway, or more specifically, whenever the emergency spillway is engaged in accordance with the Virginia Erosions and Stormwater Management Regulation 9VAC25-875-790.B Maintenance and Inspections.

-Further, the inspection frequency may vary for a specific BMP if additional inspections are prescribed on the construction record drawings.
-This is oftentimes the case for the first year of a newly constructed BMP to ensure stabilization takes hold and any necessary plants survive.
+Further, the inspection frequency may vary for a specific SMF if additional inspections are prescribed on the construction record drawings.
+This is oftentimes the case for the first year of a newly constructed SMF to ensure stabilization takes hold and any necessary plants survive.